 Except for the front ends, the rest of the exterior of the cars are virtually identical.
 The 86 features a honeycombed plastic for its air intake with a trapezoidal front side.
 The BRZ has a U-shaped grille with a black plastic section and cross bars.
 It also has wider panel gaps than the 86.

 The fog light’s surrounding shape is vertical in the Toyota model whereas it is square-shaped in Subaru.

 Both models received a dose of luxury updates in 2017.
 Soft materials took the place of rough, scratchy items.
 The front seats are spacious but the rear seats are somewhat cramped for room.
 The BRZ will have one extra point for featuring luxurious seats with leather sides and Alcantara inserts.

 - Which One Should be Your First Car – Nissan Note vs Nissan Tiida?

 - Subaru Forester – A Family-Friendly Car

-The cars have all the standard interior techs and entertainment features.
-There are HD and satellite radios, Bluetooth feature, rearview camera, and an eight-speaker sound system.
+The cars have all the standard interior tech and entertainment features.
+There are HD and satellite radios, Bluetooth features, a rearview camera, and an eight-speaker sound system.
 An LCD screen shows various performance-related figures.
 None of them has Apple CarPlay or Android Auto support.
-The infotainment is what makes the difference because the 86 has a 7-inch touchscreen while BRZ’s one is 6.2 inches.
+The infotainment is what makes the difference because the 86 has a 7-inch touchscreen while BRZ’s is 6.2 inches.

-People normally purchase a sports car for having adrenaline rush while driving on the highways.
+People normally purchase a sports car to have an adrenaline rush while driving on the highways.
 The performance comparison of Toyota 86 vs Subaru BRZ shows that they are almost identical in this sector although the second one has a slight edge.